ianptaylor/ianptaylor.github.io/gatharam.md

 Cost to upgrade: 150 gp, 1 downtime action
 Benefit of upgrade: the physical training die improves to a d6

+### Gatharam Library

+Current level: 0
+Cost to upgrade: 150 gp, 1 downtime action
+Benefit of upgrade: the mental training die immmproves to a d6

 ### Monument of Heroes

 Current level: 1